aws-solutions/research-service-workbench-on-aws/workbench-core/authentication/docs/authenticationMiddleware.md

 [logoutUser](#logoutuser)

 ## getAuthorizationCodeUrl
-This middleware function is used to get the url to the authentication hosted UI.
+This route handler is used to get the url to the authentication hosted UI.
 The `stateVerifier` and `codeChallenge` request query parameters are temporary values passed in by the client.
 The client will replace these values later in order to keep them a client secret.

 ### Assumptions